 - A full flow test of each valve in 5 years intervals and shall be compared to prior test results.

 - Internal inspection of strainers, filters, restricted orifices, and chambers.

-Contact Otis Fire Protection, one of the most reliable fire protection company in Vancouver, to book for inspection, testing, and maintenance of your sprinkler system.
+Contact Otis Fire Protection, one of the most reliable fire protection company in Vancouver, to book your fire sprinkler inspection, testing, and maintenance services.

 Copyright © 2019 | Otis Fire All rights reserved